-This Iconic Statue is the Whistler Mountain Inukshuk, created for Whistler as a Symbol of the 2010 Winter Olympic Games
+This Iconic Structure is the Whistler Mountain Inukshuk, created for Whistler as a Symbol of the 2010 Winter Olympic Games

-If you've skied Whistler Blackcomb in the last couple of years, or visited the summit in the summer, chances are you've noticed the large stone statue at the top of the mountain.
-The stacked stone statue of a human form stands on a rock precipice, overlooking all of the Whistler valley, Black Tusk peak, and the Whistler summit.
+If you've skied Whistler Blackcomb in the last couple of years, or visited the summit in the summer, chances are you've noticed the large stone structure at the top of the mountain.
+The stacked stones, resembling a human form, stand on a rock precipice, overlooking all of the Whistler valley, Black Tusk peak, and the Whistler summit.

-When this cairn-like statue is seen for the first time, it's a special moment.
+When it is seen for the first time, it's a special moment.
 This powerful looking form is often seen poking out of the clouds or fog, bathed in sunlight, or covered in snow.
-You can't help but think that it's watching over Whistler Blackcomb, and people often wonder what the statue represents.
+You can't help but think that it's watching over Whistler Blackcomb, and people often wonder what structure represents.

-This iconic statue is the Whistler Mountain Inukshuk, created for Whistler as a symbol of the 2010 Winter Olympic Games in British Columbia.
+This is the Whistler Mountain Inukshuk, created for Whistler as a symbol of the 2010 Winter Olympic Games in British Columbia.
 An inukshuk (the plural term is inuksuit) is a stone landmark used by the Inuit and other peoples of the North American arctic regions.
 There are several theories about why inukshuks were created, but most likely it was used as a reference point and navigation marker for travel routes.
 The tall stone structure could be seen from far away to provide direction to people traveling long distances.
-The inukshuk has long roots in Inuit culture, and it is typically created as a single stone in an upright manner.
+The inukshuk has long roots in Inuit culture.
 The word inukshuk can be translated to mean, "something which acts for or performs the function of a person."